clarkio/ios-favorite-movies/README.md

 # ios-favorite-movies
-A sample application to find and save a list of your favorite movies
+A sample application to find and save a list of your favorite movies.
+Created for use in the Pluralsight course [iOS and Swift from Scratch](https://app.pluralsight.com/library/courses/play-by-play-ios-swift-from-scratch/table-of-contents)

 ## Prerequisites
 1. MacOS (10.11.x or above)